natemacfadden/natemacfadden/README.md

 ## Optimization

-- **[fanroots](https://github.com/LiamMcAllisterGroup/fanroots)** — Library for optimization over a certain class of piecewise-smooth landscapes with combinatorial transitions: the secondary fan of point/vector configurations.
-The particular task was in finding roots of vector-valued functions, as in [Candidate de Sitter Vacua](https://arxiv.org/abs/2406.13751).
+- **[fanroots](https://github.com/LiamMcAllisterGroup/fanroots)** — Library for optimization over a certain class of non-negligible dimensional $\sim200D$ functions that are smooth but whose analytic form changes discretely, piecewise constant within convex regions (cones).
+Specifically, these are functions of K\"ahler moduli space in string theory, finding special points to be certain desired physics into, like as in here [Candidate de Sitter Vacua](https://arxiv.org/abs/2406.13751).
 - **[The DNA of Calabi-Yau Hypersurfaces](https://doi.org/10.1002/prop.70060)** *(Fortschritte der Physik, 2025)* — Custom genetic algorithm with hyperparameters tuned by Bayesian optimization; combinatorial optimization over Calabi-Yau search spaces up to ~$10^{36}$ candidates, substantially outperforming MCMC, simulated annealing, and best-first search on both maximization and inverse problems.
 Built on [the NTFE encoding](https://arxiv.org/abs/2309.10855), which eliminates the search space's exponential redundancy.

 ## Systems/Kernels